Sinewyk/sinewyk-stuff/posts/post_1_content.md

 You are admitting that you have a weakness.
 Yet you are also admitting that you want to grow stronger, to be better.

 And that's all I could look for in another human being, and maybe a friend.
-That you just won't sit still, embrace your life, grow, adapt, and be awesome.
+That you just won't sit still; embrace your life, grow, adapt, and be awesome.

 NB: I've read that in the context of functional programming, and it really is hard.